serenachen0/Capstone/SeqRep/unirep_restructured/Migration_and_Update_Roadmap.md

         h = o * tf.tanh(c)
 ```

-We refactor this to use TensorFlow 2.x API by:
+I implemented `call()` that preserves the mathematical structure of the original mLSTM while updating to TensorFlow 2.x API conventions.
+The multiplicative interaction between the input and previous hidden states are the same:
 - Updated parameter signature to include `training` parameter
+- Updated `tf.split()` to use `axis` parameter instead of positional argument
 - Improved type annotations for better code safety

-- Updated `tf.split()` to use `axis` parameter instead of positional argument

 - Added more detailed comments to explain each step of the computation

 ```python